 [Underneath article was written before the start of the Tour de Romandie and has not been updated]

-The Tour de Romandie used to be the last big test ahead of the Giro d’Italia, but there are zero GC riders who opt for the Tour de Romandie/Giro double this year.
+The Tour de Romandie used to be the last big test ahead of the Giro d’Italia, but those days are gone.
+There are zero GC riders who opt for the Tour de Romandie/Giro double this year.
 Most Giro contenders were active on the last week’s Tour of the Alps.
-Simon Yates boosted his confidence with a commanding victory.

 Favourites Tour de Romandie 2021